identity verification process illustration — document and biometric checks

 Although all enterprises operating in regulated jurisdictions must comply, certain sectors face heightened scrutiny.
 Here’s how sanctions requirements impact different industries:

-• Financial Institutions: From Bank Secrecy Act regulations to Section 312 of the USA Patriot Act, fintechs and banks have high regulatory exposure and must screen transactions and customers to combat money laundering and block terrorist financing.
+• Financial Institutions: From Bank Secrecy Act regulations to Section 312 of the USA Patriot Act, fintechs and banks have high regulatory exposure and must screen customers at onboarding, before processing transactions, and on an ongoing basis to combat money laundering and block terrorist financing.
+This obligation also extends to vendors, partners, and intermediaries the institution works with.

 • International Trade Companies: Organizations conducting overseas transactions must perform careful checks on all business partners and recipients of goods to ensure compliance with OFAC and Bureau of Industry and Security (BIS) export regulations.